 Specialty Areas and Approaches—addresses an array of population groups with unique care needs (e.g., oncology, spinal cord, etc.) as well as specialty care areas (e.g., ED, trauma, clinical units).
 These niche sessions offer models for developing patient-centric, outcome-oriented, and cost-effective care settings.

 Ambulatory Care Advancements—explores new approaches and settings for the rapidly growing arena of ambulatory care as driven by public health needs and fueled by new policies.

-Facilities Management—hosted by the Health Care Institute (HCI) of IFMA, this track is led by noted experts in the field of healthcare facilities management.
+Facilities Management—hosted by the Health Care Institute (HCI) of IFMA, this track led by noted experts in the field of healthcare facilities management.
 Discover an array of topics that cover the spectrum of FM and today’s critical issues.